1.1.1. User profile

 To see your profile, click on your username and select My profile in the menu that appears.

-You can also change the interface language (such as Russian, English, and others) in the Language field.
+You can also change the interface language in the Language field.

 The form that appears is your profile: